meltano/sdk/docs/CONTRIBUTING.md

 # Contributing to the SDK

-_**Note:** The SDK currently works with Python versions 3.6 through 3.8.x.
-Python 3.9 is not yet supported._
+_**Note:** The SDK currently works with Python versions 3.7 through 3.10.x.
+Python 3.6 is no longer supported._

 ## Setting up Prereqs